samkennerly/chengdu/README.md

 - Search for `python.useEnvironmentsExtension`.
 - Click `Enables the Python environments extension.`

-**Caution:** My VSCode automatically installed packages to my my clean Python environment and broke it.
-Here's how I fixed it:
+**Caution:** VSCode automatically installed packages to my clean Python environment.
+Here's how I removed them:

 - In the second-to-left sidebar, find `ENVIRONMENT MANAGERS`.
 - Find the Python version that VSCode modified.